LEBOCQTitouan/ensicaen-ia-wasteSorting/README.md

 ### My implementation

 I have implemented a multi-agent system with a centralised architecture.
 All agent have access to the same environment and can communicate with each other.
-They stop picking up one type of waste when there is only one left on the map.
-It implicitly means that the agents are preparing the map to have four different deposit points.
+At the start of the simulation, the environment is filled with waste of random sizes.
+The robots are randomly placed in the environment.
+The robots can move and sort the waste but only one unit by one unit.

+All non busy agent will move towards the nearest waste and pick it up.

+All busy agent will move towards the nearest sorting area (DepositPoint) and drop the waste.
+By default all drop point are located at the center of the environment.

 ## Installation